NituSidhu/google-serp-scrape/README.md

 # Scraping Google's Search Engine Results Page
 *Note: Sometimes the meta-description does not line up with the meta-title or URL!*

-This is a tool to help marketers easily track how their website is ranking on priority keywords, track movement when it comes to a specific search (keep an eye on competitors), and to collect information keywords and phrases that are helping sites rank higher when it comes to Google.
+This is a tool to help marketers easily track how their website is ranking on priority keywords, track movement when it comes to a specific search (keep an eye on competitors), and to collect information on keywords and phrases that are helping sites rank higher when it comes to Google.

-This script also will save a csv file everytime you execute it with the search that you made and the day's date.
-I believe that this will be worthwhile to keep in a Google Drive folder and merge so you can see just how active a certain search term is on Google over time.
+This script will also save a .csv file everytime you execute it—using the search that you made and the day's date as the title.

 ## How it Works
 1. Run this script in your command line.